oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

 time*.
 The following diagram shows how templates are created from and validated against TOSCA type definitions:

-**Figure 3: TOSCA Types and TOSCA Templates**

 ![TOSCA Types and Templates](images/types_templates.png)

+Figure : TOSCA Types and TOSCA Templates

 The use of types in TOSCA also provides the additional benefits of abstraction, information hiding, and reuse.
 TOSCA types can be organized in a *type hierarchy* where one or more type definitions can inherit from another type, each derived type may then be refined.
 This promotes reuse.
-The base type may be more generic and the derived types may be more concrete which promotes abstraction. **TOSCA node types** and **TOSCA relationship types** define an externally visible *management façade* for entities of that type while hiding internal implementation details.
+The base type may be abstract and the derived types may be concrete which promotes abstraction. **TOSCA node types** and **TOSCA relationship types** define an externally visible *management façade* for entities of that type while hiding internal implementation details.
 This management façade defines interfaces that